The Allied Arts, Inc. provides individual art grants to extremely talented and promising emerging artists.

-Since 1920, The Allied Arts, Inc., has been active in Denver for the purpose of creating a greater public interest in all forms of art: painting, sculpture, dance, music and literature.
-The Allied Arts provides financial aid to extremely talented and promising students through grants.
+Since 1920, The Allied Arts, Inc., has been active in Colorado for the purpose of creating a greater public interest in all forms of art: painting, sculpture, dance, music and literature.

 Board of Directors

 Deanna Leino, Treasurer

 Sarah Hite, Secretary